1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 If you are reporting a bug, please describe the steps needed to be taken so that we can replicate it, if possible.

 And last but not least, be nice to us and others.

+### Coding Style and Best Practices

+A WPCS-based coding style is enforced using PHPCodeSniffer.
+We have done some modifications and exceptions that are documented in the `phpcs.xml` file.

+Our coding style rules apply to PHP, CSS and JS files.
+Please make sure that your editor supports and respects `.editorconfig` and that it integrates with the version of PHPCodeSniffer that is installed by Composer, in our `vendor` directory.

+We also use PHP Intelephense to enable autocompletion and syntax highlighting for WordPress and WooCommerce specific functions.
+Please facilitate it by using and defining object classes specific to your use case.

+* We are PHP 8.2 compliant, use strict mode, type hinting, strong typing and PSR-4 autoloading
+* Due to the nature of WordPress' hooks, while the code is written in an object oriented style, classes are written using static functions to a large extent
+* Functions, objects, variables etc. are named using Ruby conventions (i.e. snake case and no shorthand names)
+* Please keep runtime code within the `src` directory and install external dependencies using Composer
+* The linter rules enforce docblocks for PHP functions, methods, classes etc. using the same rules as in PSR-12
+* We try to stay within a soft 80-character line limit if we can, but we will not enforce it until a 120-character limit
+* Please run `composer lint` and `composer lint:fix` in order to check and fix your code before sending in a pull request
+* Please make sure that the few tests that we have work by running `composer test`
+* We do not have unit tests for everything, but we do appreciate them being written

+We use a Github Actions based CI process to check if pull requests adhere to the enforced coding standards.
+Pull requests may be rejected, re-written or re-done from scratch if they do not adhere to the coding standards and modern industry best practices.

+If you think your code warrants a modification to or exception from the PHPCodeSniffer rules, please let us know.

+#### Views

+The coding style for views and view partials, residing in the `views` directory varies a little bit from the rest of the codebase:

+* Views use ["colon syntax"](https://www.php.net/manual/en/control-structures.alternative-syntax.php) for control structures
+* No maximum line length is enforced for views to account for things such as long sentences within i18n functions, but please stay within sensible limits
+* For block-level HTML elements, attributes and text nodes are to be indented and kept on separate lines in order to limit line lengths

 ## Contact Us